VaseVQA: Multimodal Agent and Benchmark for Ancient Greek Pottery: Experiments

-\paragraph{Date Accuracy} For the \textit{Date} question, we utilize a specialized accuracy evaluator designed to parse and compare date information.
-This metric correctly handles various date formats and ranges (e.g., "550-525 BC"), ensuring a fair assessment of the model's ability to extract temporal information.
+\paragraph{Date Accuracy} For \textit{Date} questions, we parse numerical years and define accuracy as the maximum over three components: partial credit for correct date-range formatting, a proximity-based score within a tolerance margin, and a primary score based on the Intersection over Union (IoU) of year ranges.

-\paragraph{BLEU@1 Score} For the descriptive \textit{Decoration} question, where answers are longer and more varied, we use the BLEU@1 score.
-This metric measures the precision of individual words (unigrams) between the generated answer and the ground truth.
-It effectively evaluates the presence of key descriptive terms without overly penalizing stylistic differences in sentence structure, serving as a proxy for compositional understanding.
+\paragraph{BLEU@1 Score} For the descriptive \textit{Decoration} questions, the target output consists of a list of specific visual attributes and keywords, with an emphasis on lexical precision.
+Accordingly, we adopt BLEU@1 as the evaluation metric, measuring unigram precision between the generated outputs and the ground truth.
+This metric effectively captures key descriptive terms without overly penalizing stylistic variations, and serves as a proxy for the model’s compositional understanding.